YamamotoLabUCSF/SampleSheet/README.md

 *Note*, Jupyter Notebook file requires *SampleSheet_img* directory containing five image files to be available in the directory from which the Jupyter Notebook will be opened.

 1. If you downloaded **Anaconda (with Jupyter Notebook)**, launch the Anaconda-Navigator application.
 Click on **Jupyter Notebook** to activate Jupyter Notebook.
-Otherwise open Jupyter Notebook with the terminal command `$ jupyter notebook` or `$ jupyter-notebook`
+Otherwise, open Jupyter Notebook with the terminal command `$ jupyter notebook` or `$ jupyter-notebook`

 2. You will see a new **tab open automatically in your default web browser** (such as Chrome), in which there is a **directory tree** illustrating the current file contents of the **current working** directory.
 Navigate to the directory containing **SampleSheet.ipynb**.
 Click on the **SampleSheet.ipynb** file to open it as a Jupyter Notebook.

-3. In the Jupyter Notebook menu bar at the top of the newly opened SampleSheet.py Jupyter Notebook file, take the following steps to **specify SampleSheet_env as your Python virtual environment** (see [System setup](#system-setup): 3.
+3. In the Jupyter Notebook menu bar at the top of the newly opened SampleSheet.py Jupyter Notebook file, take the following steps to **specify SampleSheet\_env as your Python virtual environment** (see [System setup](#system-setup): 3.
 Create a Python Virtual Environment for Jupyter Notebook):

 	(a) click on the **'Kernel'** tab to open a drop-down menu
 	(b) hover your mouse over **'Change Kernel'** (bottom option of drop-down menu) to identify the kernels available to the Notebook
-	(c) choose **SampleSheet_env** as the kernel
+	(c) choose **SampleSheet\_env** as the kernel

-	 If SampleSheet\_env does not appear as a kernel option, troubleshooting is needed to either create the CollatedMoitfs\_env virtual environment, or to make Jupyter Notebook aware of the existence of the SampleSheet_env virtual environment.
+	 If SampleSheet\_env does not appear as a kernel option, troubleshooting is needed to either create the SampleSheet\_env virtual environment, or to make Jupyter Notebook aware of the existence of the SampleSheet_env virtual environment.

 4. If these steps have been accomplished successfully, you are now ready to use the SampleSheet.ipynb Jupyter Notebook.
 Be prepared to provide required input variables as detailed below in **[Input Notes](#input-notes)**.
 <br>